momar82/QSTSS_WRO2024/Hardware/readme.md

 ![LIDAR LDS-01](https://www.robotshop.com/media/catalog/product/cache/1/image/900x900/9df78eab33525d08d6e5fb8d27136e95/l/i/lidar-lds-01-3.png)
 *Source: [RobotShop](https://www.robotshop.com/)*

+### 5. Gravity: Huskylens - An Easy-to-use AI Camera | Vision Sensor

+Huskylens is a compact, user-friendly AI camera and vision sensor designed for rapid prototyping and development.
+It simplifies AI and computer vision tasks, offering pre-trained models for object tracking, face detection, line following, and more.

 **Challenge:** Currently, there is no Python API available for the LIDAR sensor.
 We plan to develop and share our own API soon.

 ## Upcoming Features